 I ran the business and worked at ECSU for 1 year when I was laid off during the first big lay off at the University.
 What do you know Mr. Poole was right!
 Don't get me wrong, I was hurt because I couldn’t understand after 8 years why me.
 But after encouraging words from family and friends I realize why not me?
 It’s my time to follow my dream of running my business full time.
 It’s been six years now since I was laid off and I now have become more and more successful at what I do and have fun while doing it.
 I no longer feel like I’m working.

-So after over 1500 cakes and treats made, one employee, and 6+ years later I'm in the kitchen Tuesday through Saturday ready to work and make memories!
+Now after over 2000 cakes and treats made, one employee, and 7 years later I'm in the kitchen Tuesday through Saturday ready to work and make memories!